 1. Definition of the risk

-The infection of humans with micro-organisms that have acquired resistance to a specific antimicrobial used in animals, and resulting in the loss of benefit of antimicrobial therapy used to manage the human infection.
+The infection of humans with microorganisms that have acquired resistance due to antimicrobial usage in animals, and resulting in the loss of benefit of antimicrobial therapy used to manage the human infection.

 2. Hazard identification